dhruvkm2402/Deep_Reinforcement_Learning_Multi_Robot_Payload_Transport/README.md

 ## Deep Reinforcement Learning for Coordinated Payload Transport in Biped-Wheeled Robots
-Deep Reinforcement Learning for Coordinated Payload Transport in Biped-Wheeled Robots  A unified PyTorch-based framework that trains a single deep reinforcement learning (DRL) agent to coordinate two biped-wheeled robots for cooperative payload transport.
+Deep Reinforcement Learning (DRL) for Coordinated Payload Transport in Biped-Wheeled Robots  A unified kinematic model integrated PyTorch-based framework that trains a DRL agent to coordinate two biped-wheeled robots for cooperative payload transport.

 A demonstration repository showing: